Connecting with incarcerated women in Indonesia

 In June, 2015, Venerable Chodron was invited to give teachings in Indonesia over a two-week period.
 In addition to two retreats and several public talks there was also an invitation to visit a prison for women.
-Over the years Venerable Chodron has visited many prisons where the inmate population is male—this was to be the first time for Venerable Chodron and myself to visit female inmates.
+Over the years Venerable Chodron has visited many prisons where those who are incarcerated are male—this was to be the first time for Venerable Chodron and myself to visit women who are incarcerated.

 Together with some Buddhist volunteers who regularly visit the prison and a translator, we drove to the prison, which was outside of Medan, in Sumatra.
 When we entered the prison, we were greeted by prison staff who handed us a tag to wear around our neck.
 As we entered the courtyard we were struck by the sight of women in civilian clothes moving about in a relaxed manner, flowers in bloom in pots and cats strolling about: a stark contrast to any prison facility in the US.

 When Venerable Chodron began her talk there were two women in my line of vision who kept their gaze lowered and would only look up from time to time.
 Their facial expressions communicated a great deal of mental pain and sadness, but as the talk continued they were able to look up more often and their facial expressions got softer and lighter.